Summer Camp Accidents

 Any unsupervised activity can readily turn dangerous when staff from the camp fail to supervise or use common sense safeguards to prevent campers from accessing the material.
 Consequently, any injury to child at camp need to be viewed with an eye towards learning what the role that the staff played in the activity.
 Though not readily apparent, many serious injuries involving campers may involve staff that were inadequately trained or put into positions where there simply was not enough staff to supervise campers.Camp Injury Lawyers Who Hold Facilities Fully Responsible

-If your child has been harmed in any manner at summer camp, you have the right to hold the camp accountable.
-The summer camp attorneys at Rosenfeld Injury Lawyers is a trusted law firm and our attorneys have knowledge and experience advocating on the behalf of those who have been hurt due to other peoples’ negligence.
-Call us today at (888) 424-5757 to set up a free consultation or email Jonathan at firstname.lastname@example.org to get more information about your rights and how we would proceed with your case.
+If your child has been harmed in any manner at summer camp in Illinois or Wisconsin, you have the right to hold the camp accountable.
+The summer camp attorneys at Rosenfeld Injury Lawyers are a trusted law firm have knowledge and experience advocating on the behalf of those who have been hurt due to other peoples’ negligence.
+Contact us today at (888) 424-5757 to set up a free consultation or email Jonathan at firstname.lastname@example.org to get more information about your rights and how we would proceed with your case.
 Our consultations are strictly confidential and we will never charge for our services unless we win your case and collect damages on your behalf.

 For more information about , please contact Rosenfeld Injury Lawyers today by calling 888-424-5757.
 Talk to a lawyer now.
 Free consultation.